-There is a lot of hype about “muscle confusion” because of a certain exercise program that has sold over 20 million copies through infomercials.
+There is a lot of hype about “muscle confusion” because it’s an easy sell; most people want to be entertained with constantly changing workouts.
 In the extreme case, choosing a different workout every time you hit the gym is not confusing your body as much as you think, but it’s definitely curtailing your results.
 If you want to maintain the results you have, changing things up is awesome, but not if you want to maximize your results in a muscle building, or fat loss program.

 Continuity in your exercise program is more important than switching things up all the time.
 Without continuity, you will not be able to track improvements and make the workouts harder, which is the goal.
-In my BuiltLean Program, even though I switch up the workouts every couple of weeks, I keep several of the exercises and the structure of the workouts the same so that you can track changes in your strength and fitness levels.
+In our BuiltLean Programs, some workouts may change slightly from week to week, but the exercises and structure of the workouts are the same so that you can track changes in your strength and fitness levels.

-What happens if you still can’t break your weight loss plateau?
+What happens if I still can’t break my weight loss plateau?

 The chances are very likely if you follow the preceding 3 steps, you will be able to break your plateau.
 Again, 90% of the time it’s a matter of not balancing calorie intake with calorie burn.
 But for those in the 10% category, here are some issues/solutions to consider:

 1) Starvation Mode – The opposite of the calorie creep is not eating enough calories to help sustain your body.
 While your metabolism will not drop if you skip a meal, or even a few, it will drop with chronic calorie deprivation.
 If you are a 180lb guy eating less than 1,000 calories per day for let’s say 3 weeks, you can bet your bank account your metabolism will take a nose dive.
-Some studies have shown metabolism can drop by as much as 40-50%.
 There are a host of other negative issues with extreme starvation diets (lack of proper nutrients being one of them).
 If you are chronically in starvation mode, it’s advisable to up your calorie intake.

 As you continue on your journey to reach your ideal weight, keep in mind that changing your body is a marathon, not a sprint (See: body change vs. maintenance).
 The sooner you can appreciate this, the better off you will be in the short and long term.